Richmond Vale railway line: Closure of the line beyond Stockrington

 A dramatic slump in the coal industry from the mid-1950s on saw many colliery closures.
 Following the opening of Stockrington No.2 Colliery No.3 Tunnel in 1954, Duckenfield no.5 Colliery closed in 1955, followed by Stockrington Colliery in 1956 and Stockrington No.2 Colliery in 1957.
 Stanford Main No.1 Colliery closed in 1957; in February 1961 Pelaw Main Colliery closed, although the railway line to this mine remained open to serve the locomotive sheds at this colliery.
 On 14 July 1967 Richmond Main Colliery, that had once held the record for the largest daily production in the State, was also closed, except for its power station which lasted until 1976.
 After the closure of Richmond Main Colliery, J & A Brown, Abermain Seaham Collieries, ceased operations beyond Stockrington No.2 Colliery on the Richmond Vale Railway.
 All serviceable locomotives were transferred from Pelaw Main to the Hexham Exchange Sidings and others transferred to Pelaw Main sheds.
 Loading also ceased at the staithes at Hexham with the Sixty-miler collier MV Stephen Brown loading for the last time on 1 November 1967.
 The railway line to the staithes remained in use serving the adjacent engineering workshops.

 Despite Stockrington No.2 Colliery continuing to work at full capacity, following the closure of the line beyond Stockrington the railway began single line working only.
 Initially the "up" line was used with the "down" line being used for the storage of surplus coal hopper wagons.
 However over the remaining life of the railway both lines saw long periods of single line working.
 This meant a logjam developed from time to time which necessitated week-end workings on the railway in order to reduce colliery stockpiles.
 The oil crisis of the early 1970s revived Stockrington No.2 Colliery's life and by mid 1973 some six to eight trains each carrying 500 Tons ran between Stockrington and Hexham.

-In 1973 the all of the rails towards Richmond Main beyond the site of the former Stockrington No.1 Colliery were lifted for use at other Coal & Allied (as J & A Brown etc., had now become) operations.
+In 1973 all of the rails towards Richmond Main beyond the site of the former Stockrington No.1 Colliery were lifted for use at other Coal & Allied (as J & A Brown etc., had now become) operations.
 In October 1973 the line serving the engineering workshops at Hexham was closed and the right angled crossing across the Government Railway mainline was removed.
 The engineering workshops remained open constructing and overhauling equipment for the underground coal mining industry.